 SWA CLI will let you login to Azure, then choose or create the target instance of Azure Static Web App, then zip the website folder and upload to Azure.

 After it is done, we can browse the website in a second.

 Bug or feature?

-There seems to be a bug that you cannot deploy current directory to Azure Static Web App.
-It won't throw error, but your website will have empty content deployed.
+There seems to be a bug that you cannot deploy the current directory to Azure Static Web App.
+It won't throw errors, but your website will have empty content deployed.
 So, we must specify a directory for now.

 For example, you have your index.html and other stuff inside `C:\your-project`.

 Move your files to "build" folder and use this